Celebrating High Holidays with Kids:

 Books

 We adore all of the books PJ Library sends us ever year, but some of our favorites (and go-tos for sharing in class or loaning to teachers) are Sammy Spider’s Rosh HaShanah by Sylvia A. Rouss and New Year at the Pier by April Halprin Wayland.
+A few of my new favorites for 2024 include Happy ‘Roo Year by Jessica Hickman and Two New Years by Richard Ho.

 For more book suggestions check out PJ Library’s recommendations.